 Actively disengaged staff have a huge impact on profitability.

 Retention.
-Disengaged employees are likely to want to find a job that engages them.
+Disengaged employees are likely to want to find a job that interests them, probably in another organisation.
 This affects employee retention.
 Engaged employees are 85% percent more likely to stay with their employer.
-Employee engagement is a major reason as to why employees leave an organisation, wasting the investment in that person and the new cost of a replacement.
+Employee engagement is a major reason why employees leave an organisation, wasting the investment in that person and the new cost of a replacement.

 Profitability.
 The three categories above all contribute to unnecessary cost or loss of opportunity.
 Worse, studies have shown that companies with the 'average' level of disengaged staff have a revenue which is reduced by 33% of comparable organisations with much higher engagement.